-(1) General - The Instrument provides definitions of many terms that are defined in the securities legislation of some local jurisdictions but not others.
-A term used in the Instrument and defined in the securities statute of a local jurisdiction has the meaning given to it in the local securities statute unless: (a) the definition in that statute is restricted to a specific portion of the statute that does not govern insider reporting; or (b) the context otherwise requires.
+(1) General - Many of the terms for which the Instrument provides definitions are defined in the securities legislation of certain jurisdictions but not others.
+A term used in the Instrument and defined in the securities statute of a local jurisdiction has the meaning given to it in the statute unless: (a) the definition in that statute is restricted to a specific portion of the statute that does not govern insider reporting; or (b) the context otherwise requires.

-This means that, in the jurisdictions specifically excluded from the definition, the definition in the local securities statute applies.
-However, in the jurisdictions not specifically excluded from the definition, the definition in the Instrument applies.
+Accordingly, the definition of these terms in the Instrument uses the phrase "despite paragraph (a), in [certain enumerated jurisdictions], this term has the same meaning as in securities legislation".
+This means that, in the case of the jurisdictions specifically identified in the definition, the definition in the securities statute applies.
+However, in the case of the jurisdictions not specifically identified in the definition, the definition in the Instrument applies.